Pisac, Sacred Valley

 Day 9: Waking early in the morning, we will ascend the mountain on a bus from Aguas Calientes to the famed Incan citadel of Machu Pichhu.
 Heralded as one of the seven wonders of the modern world, Machu Picchu inspires awe in all who have the privilege to experience it.
 At day’s end, we will travel by train back to Cusco.

 Day 10: In the morning we will depart for Cusco, the former capital of the Incan Empire.
 In Cusco, we will visit the sprawling Incan Citadel of Sacsayhuaman, which features impossibly large boulders, meticulously placed with perfect precision.
 The afternoon will include a bus tour of Cusco with time to peruse the San Pedro Market.
+In the evening, we will enjoy the outrageously chaotic celebration of Halloween in Cusco’s Plaza de Armas!

 Day 11: At this point in your journey, you will feel as if you’ve covered months, not just days, since your arrival in Cusco.
 Each day helped you acclimatize for this day’s hike from Pacchanta to the base of Ausangate.
 Beside a sacred mountain lake, a Q’eros healer will perform a sacred Despacho ceremony of gratitude to honor the Pachamama / the Earth Mother.
 We will soak in Pacchanta’s hot springs before heading back to Cusco.